 Deborah is one of the few attorneys in Washington to practice in the area of complex insurance litigation including long term disability insurance, life insurance, and as “personal” or “excess” counsel to people who are underinsured.
 In addition, for years, she has represented clients in legal malpractice lawsuits against their former lawyers throughout the state of Washington.

 Deborah is active in her local and national trial lawyer organizations.
 She is an Eagle member of the Washington State Association for Justice where she served as President and was a member of the Board of Directors for over 12 years.
 She is a Leaders Forum member of the American Association for Justice, a past chair of the Insurance Law Section, and served on the Executive Committee.
-She is a Champion Level member of the Georgia Bar Association and she is a member of the Trial Lawyers Association of British Columbia, in addition to numerous other legal organizations.
+She is a member of the Georgia Trial Lawyers Association and the Trial Lawyers Association of British Columbia.

 Deborah is an avid road cyclist, runner, and triathlete.
 She has completed over 15 centuries (100 miles!) on her bike, 3 full marathons, over 30 half marathons, and more than a dozen triathlons.
 She is a former member of the cycle, marathon, and triathlon teams for Team in Training and raised over $30,000 for the Leukemia & Lymphoma Society to fund research, treatment, and patient services for those suffering from blood cancers.
 She enjoys fitness, traveling, and spending time on the North Olympic.
 She is also learning how to speak Swedish.